Stuff7/svelte-playground/README.md

-# Svelte Playground
+# JSPlayground
-Just an svelte project to play around with svelte
+A playground for projects in svelte